C

 This represents a major planning consideration for developers who previously launched games on specific dates for marketing purposes.
 You can no longer guarantee same-day publication — successful launches now require submitting games for review days or weeks before your intended release date to account for evaluation time.

-The community response has been mixed, with many developers expressing frustration about the uncertainty in launch timing.
-Small developers worry about losing momentum if their game sits in review during critical launch windows, while larger studios are concerned about coordinating cross-platform marketing campaigns when they can't control the exact go-live time.
+The community response has been significant, with many developers expressing frustration about the uncertainty in launch timing.
+Community discussions highlight concerns that the new evaluation process could lengthen audience growth time for games, particularly affecting new creators trying to build initial momentum.
+Small developers worry about losing traction if their game sits in review during critical launch windows, while larger studios are concerned about coordinating cross-platform marketing campaigns when they can't control the exact go-live time.

 What Are Roblox's Game Quality Standards?